Potentially a world-first, Caulfield Primary School has installed a bilingual compost system with signage in both English and Japanese.

 St Columba’s: Operation STEAM Clean the Bay

-Free professional learning events each term for school and ELC educators, support staff and parents to network, share resources and connect to the local environment.
-A wide range of topics are covered with a focus on embedding sustainability and environment education in classroom teaching.
+The Teachers' Environment Network (TEN) are free professional learning events that are run each term to support school and ELC educators, staff and parents to network, share resources and connect to the local environment!
+A wide range of topics are covered, with a focus on embedding sustainability and environmental education in classroom teaching.
+Emphasis is on STEAM/STEM and inquiry-based learning with a variety of topics covered such as climate change and ecosystems, habitat improvements for local species and plastics in our oceans and on land.

 The EcoCentre acknowledges the Kulin Nations, including the Yalukut Weelam clan of the Boon Wurrung language group, traditional owners of the land on which we are located.
 We pay respects to their Elders past and present, and extend that respect to other Aboriginal and Elder members of our multicultural community.